Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > :information_desk_person:: Why Nautilus?
 >
 > No reason.
-I just wanted a simple program that doesn't do much.
+I wanted a simple program that doesn't do much.

 > :raising_hand:: How do you know to look at calls into the kernel?
 >
 > Think about how the way programs run.
-Starting any process requires the kernel to be notified of the program you are starting.
+Starting any process requires notifying the kernel of the program you are starting.
 > These interactions are called **syscalls**.
-These functions are how user programs ask the operating system to do something privileged.
+User programs use these functions to ask the operating system to do something privileged.
 > For example, a process cannot open a file without asking for permission first.
 You can think of system calls as normal function calls for the purposes of this exercise.